Bedrooms 1, Sleeps 2

-The Barn at Vijon has recently been renovated to provide high quality self-catering accommodation in spacious and comfortable surroundings.
-With stunning countryside views from the balcony, a private secluded garden and comfortable furniture throughout our guests can expect a place to just relax and enjoy their surroundings.
+The Barn is a beautifully renovated detached building located in the small village of Vijon.
+With stunning countryside views from the balcony, a private secluded garden and comfortable furniture throughout, guests can expect to find a place to relax, unwind and enjoy their surroundings.

-The bathroom is located on the same level as the two bedrooms and has an enclosed shower, toilet and washbasin.
-We provide all towels, Eco toilet products and tissue paper.
+The bathroom is located on the same level as the 2 bedrooms and has an enclosed shower, toilet and washbasin.
+We provide all towels, Eco cleaning products and fosse-friendly tissue paper.
 There is also a heated towel rail.

 During the "Colder" months 01OCT/30APR heating is provided by the use of radiators in each bedroom, towel rail in the bathroom and a wood burner in the main living area.
 A heating supplement for these months is applicable and is charged locally at 10 Euros per night.

 Private gated entrance.
 Comfortable garden furniture with 2-seater settee, 2 chairs and large table.
 Parasol and barbecue.

 Car parking on site for 2 cars immediately outside the Gite (lit by sensor light at night).